thaisantero/thaisantero.github.io/_posts/2023-02-13-using_activemodel_translation_with_PORO.md

 This configuration is very similar to the [translation using `ActiveRecord`], replacing the name `activerecord` with `activemodel`.

+So, for example, if you post the following parameters:

+{% highlight ruby %}
+params = {
+  height: 0,
+  weight: 76
+}
+{% endhighlight %}

+The json response will be:

+{% highlight ruby %}
+{
+  "errors": [
+    "Altura deve ser maior que 0"
+  ]
+}
+{% endhighlight %}

+With the BMI attribute translated.

 [`ActiveModel::Translation`]: https://api.rubyonrails.org/classes/ActiveModel/Translation.html
 [translation using `ActiveRecord`]: https://guides.rubyonrails.org/i18n.html#translations-for-active-record-models
 [API project]: https://github.com/thaisantero/imc-calculator